zhenkewu/CFRL/docs/source/customizations/custom_preprocessors.rst

   exactly as that defined in the :code:`Preprocessor` class, except that it might have some additional arguments.
 The input and output lists or arrays should also follow the same :ref:`Trajectory Array format <trajectory_arrays>` as those defined in :code:`Preprocessor`.
-- The custom preprocessor should have a :code:`preprocess_multiple_steps()` method whose signature is exactly as that defined in the :code:`Preprocessor` class, except that it might have some additional arguments.
+- The custom preprocessor should have a :code:`preprocess_multiple_steps()` method whose function name, parameter names, parameter data types, parameter default values, and return type are exactly as that defined in the :code:`Preprocessor` class, except that it might have some additional arguments.
 The input and output lists or arrays should also follow the same :ref:`Trajectory Array format <trajectory_arrays>` as those defined in :code:`Preprocessor`.